mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 There are five workflows running tests:
  - [ios-end-to-end-tests.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests.yml) - super workflow which other workflows reuse.
 This is also the workflow you can manually trigger to run all tests or optionally specify which tests to run.
  - [ios-end-to-end-tests-nightly.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-nightly.yml) - scheduled nightly test run, running all tests.
- - [ios-end-to-end-tests-merge-to-main.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-merge-to-main.yml) - automatically tryggered by a PR merge to `main`.
+ - [ios-end-to-end-tests-merge-to-main.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-merge-to-main.yml) - automatically triggered by a PR merge to `main`.
  - [ios-end-to-end-tests-api.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-api.yml) - manually triggered tests focusing on making sure the API is functioning as intended on stagemole.
  - [ios-end-to-end-tests-settings-migration.yml](https://github.com/mullvad/mullvadvpn-app/actions/workflows/ios-end-to-end-tests-settings-migration.yml) - for now this is still manually triggered.
 Tests installing older version of the app, changing settings, upgrading the app and verifying that settings were correctly migrated.